opoupeney/dfd/source/glossary.rst

         REST stands for Representational State Transfer, which is an architectural style for networked internet applications, it is primarily used to build Web services that are lightweight, maintainable, and scalable.
 A service based on REST is called a RESTful service.
 REST is not dependent on any protocol, but almost every RESTful service uses HTTP as its underlying protocol.
     SaaS
         Software as a Service (SaaS) (also known as On-Demand Software) is a software distribution model in which software applications are hosted by a cloud service provider and made available to customers over internet on a subscription basis.
 Typically there is one application shared by all users or tenants via a web browser.
+    Script Editor
+        The Script Editor in DreamFace is an editor within the DreamFace Studio which allows developers to write scripts in native javascript or Angular.js.
     SOAP
         SOAP, originally an acronym for Simple Object Access Protocol, is a protocol specification for exchanging structured information in the implementation of web services in computer networks.
     SPA